argoflow/argoflow-aws/README.md

 # Contributing

-Before contributing, install [pre-commit](https://pre-commit.com/) and initialise `.pre-commit-config.yaml` by running the following from the repo's root directory:
+Before contributing, please install [pre-commit](https://pre-commit.com/) and initialise `.pre-commit-config.yaml` by running the following from the repo's root directory:

 ```bash
 pre-commit install
 ```

+Please feel free to add features by forking this repo, developing and testing your feature and merging back to master via a Pull Request.
+We are currently still a small community, but feel free to also report bugs or make issue requests on the issue board!